mkh-dev/mkh-dev/README.md

 # Hi there!

-I'm a Software Engineer Student at the Private Higher School of Engineering and Technology in Tunisia, pursuing a degree in Computer Science Engineering.
+I'm a Software Engineer Student at the Private Higher School of Engineering and Technology in Tunisia.
+I'm currently pursuing a degree in Computer Science Engineering.
-I am an avid learner with a great passion for technology and love to explore new domains and build innovative solutions to existing problems.
+I am an avid learner with a great passion for technology.
+I love to explore new domains and build innovative solutions to existing problems.

 ## About Me
 - **Location:** Tunisia 🇹🇳